 It may be hard to remember, but there was a time when food was simply just that.
-Sure, there was always a perennial respect for good ingredients and smart presentation, but in the last few years—perhaps in tandem with a resurgent popularity for home cooking in the age of internet sharing—we've come to accept that what we eat can be as photogenic as it is nourishing.
-And that's where Food52 comes into play.
+Sure, there was always a perennial respect for good ingredients and a smart presentation, but in the last few years—perhaps in tandem with a resurgent popularity for home cooking in the age of internet sharing—we've come to accept that what we eat can be as photogenic as it is nourishing.
+And that's where Food52 comes in.

 So when the founders decided to expand their creative space for more content earlier this year, they already had a few things in place.
 For starters, they had the location: a 1,500-square-foot area two floors above their Chelsea headquarters that they dubbed "the annex."
 Secondly, they had Brad Sherman and Nina Etnier of Float Studio, who helped them design that flagship space.

 "We wanted a space with a more modern feel than our other two kitchens, one with more graphic lines and stronger tones, but with the familiar warmth of our aesthetic," Hesser says.
 "It was important to us that this space feel strongly related to our main office, but with a sense of evolution."